scafferkey/GameOfLife/README.md

     - Zooming (Done!)
     - Tool to convert 0/1 matrices into coords for inserting into the game (DONE! needs testing, I guess?)
     - Allow drawing things directly onto the screen
-        - Partly done - works, but allows directly editing the game in motion (not making a new seed, I guess?) and needs testing on larger canvass windows
+        - Partly done - works, but allows directly editing the game in motion (not making a new seed, I guess?) and needs testing on larger canvas windows
             - Testing on larger windows
             - Potential bonuses - draw lines by dragging
 - Automated tests:
     - Unit tests for functions! important!!
 Optimisation:
     - Replace list with a map (or set might be better?)
+(Done!)
-    - Track sleeping cells, etc.
+    - Track sleeping cells, etc.(Done!)
-        - Clicked in cells must be added to awake list!
+        - Clicked in cells must be added to awake list! (done!)
 - Data visualisation:
     - Tracking numbers of "alive" cells
     - Implement temperature and density